jasonrudolph/one-rep-max/README.md

     lein deps
     ./script/run

-If you already have ClojureScript and it is not at the same level as `clojurescript-starter-kit`, then you will need to set the CLOJURESCRIPT_HOME environment variable.
+If you already have ClojureScript and it is not in the same directory as `clojurescript-starter-kit`, then you will need to set the CLOJURESCRIPT_HOME environment variable.